nrwl/nx/docs/guides/monorepo-nx-enterprise.md

 └── tslint.json
 ```

-For larger projects, it is a good idea ot group libraries into application sections.
+For larger projects, it is a good idea to group libraries into application sections.

 ```treeview
 happynrwl/